Marat22/algosi/README.md

     - [x] [Clone Graph](https://leetcode.com/problems/clone-graph/)
       - If `s == NULL`, then just return NULL
       - Make `struct Node* arr[101]` to store all processed nodes
-      - Then iterate through neighbors nodes starting with s (DFS):
+      - Then iterate through neighbors nodes starting from s (DFS):
         - If node is already in `arr`, then return it
         - Otherwise, add node to `arr` and start to iterate though its neighbours...
     - [x] [Course Schedule](https://leetcode.com/problems/course-schedule/)